Mr-KayZ/RTS-Extra-Docs/index.md

 nav_order: 0
 has_children: false
 search_exclude: false
-last_modified_date: 2024-12-11
+last_modified_date: 2025-03-01

 ---
-# Welcome to my personal techsupport wiki!
+# Welcome to my personal techsupport wiki/blog!

 ## <--- You can check out the list of all articles for this wiki on the right hand panel.
 ---